 This is the first essay in a four part series on how energy is produced, how we consume it, and the challenges we face when scaling energy systems.
 The series is fact-driven, but I’ll weigh in with more opinions as the series progresses.

-Part 1 is nearly opinion-free, but parts 2 and 3 will be opinionated based on the conclusions I draw from fact-based research.
+Part 1 (Production and Consumption) is nearly opinion-free, but parts 2 and 3 will be opinionated based on the conclusions I draw from fact-based research.
 Part 4 will be a private internal memo directed towards Luxor as a call to action for our team.

 If you find this compelling and want to join the fray, we’re hiring!

 - Challenges to electrification and how Bitcoin mining solves them

 - Luxor’s role in all of this

 This piece will outline how, over the next 50 years, Bitcoin mining (and other interruptible / flexible loads) will fundamentally change electricity generation, transmission, consumption, and the markets that tie all of this together.

 (Also, all references are inline hyperlinks because citations are for nerds).

 Why Do I Care?

 Why is it relevant for me to be writing about energy?
 I am the CEO of Luxor, one of the largest Bitcoin mining pools in the world, with an emphasis on hashrate as a new and exciting asset class.